Macedonian phalanx: Development

 In 359 BC, following the Macedonian defeat by the Illyrians, which killed the majority of Macedonia's army and King Perdiccas III of Macedon, Perdiccas' brother Philip II took the throne.
 Philip II was a hostage in Thebes for much of his youth (367–360), where he witnessed the combat tactics of the general Epaminondas, which then influenced his restructuring of the infantry.
 Philip's military reforms were a new approach to the current hoplite warfare which focused on their shield, the aspis; his focus was on a new weapon, the sarissa.
 The first phalanx was a 10-by-10 square with very few experienced troops.
 The phalanx was later changed to a 16-by-16 formation, and while the date for this change is still unknown, it occurred before 331 under Philip's rule.
-Philip called the soldiers in the phalanx pezhetairoi, meaning "foot-companions", bolstering the importance of the phalanx to the king.
+Philip called the soldiers in the phalanx pezhetairoi, meaning 'foot-companions', bolstering the importance of the phalanx to the King.
 Philip also increased the amount of training required for the infantry and introduced regulations on military behaviour.
 During Alexander's campaign, the phalanx remained more or less the same, with the notable difference being more non-Macedonian soldiers among the ranks.

 Equipment

-Each phalangite carried as his primary weapon a sarissa, a double-pointed pike over 6 m (18 ft) in length, weighing about 6.6 kg (14.5 pounds).
-The sarissae were carried in two pieces before a battle and then slid together when they were being used.
+Each phalangite carried as his primary weapon a sarissa, a double-pointed pike over 6 m (18 ft) in length.
+The weight of the sarissa is unknown, as no surviving examples have been found, but modern reconstructions have shown that a 5.8 m pike could weigh no more than 4.05 kg (9 lb).
 At close range such large weapons were of little use, but an intact phalanx could easily keep its enemies at a distance.
 The weapons of the first five rows of men all projected beyond the front of the formation, so that there were more spear points than available targets at any given time.
 Men in rows behind the initial five angled their spears at a 45-degree angle in an attempt to ward off arrows or other projectiles.
 The secondary weapon was a shortsword called a xiphos.
 The phalangites also had a smaller and flatter shield than that of the Greek aspis, measuring about 24 inches and weighing about 12 pounds.
-The shield, called a telamon, was made of bronze plated wood and was worn hung around the neck so as to free up both hands to wield the sarissa.
-All of the armor and weaponry a phalangite would carry totaled about 40 pounds, which was close to 10 pounds less than the weight of Greek hoplite equipment.
+The shield, called a "telamon", was made of bronze plated wood and was worn hung around the neck so as to free up both hands to wield the sarissa.
+All of the armor and weaponry a phalangite would carry totaled about 40 pounds, which was close to 10 pounds less than the weight of Greek hoplites' equipment.